 Improving maternal nutrition is essential to improve the health of women and infants globally, including in Pakistan.
-This goal of this brief is to provide gender-related insights to inform the design of interventions in Pakistan aiming to improve maternal nutrition, with a focus on supplementation.
+The goal of this brief is to provide gender-related insights to inform the design of interventions in Pakistan aiming to improve maternal, newborn and child health (MNCH), with a focus on maternal nutrition and supplementation.